Surname Hasegawa; son of Hasegawa Sadanobu I.

 - Sadanobu IV (1914-1999), first son of Sadanobu III, originally Hasegawa Nobuhiro, then Konobu IV, continuing in the shin hanga-style.

-- Konobu V (born 1946), daughter of Sadanobu IV, worked as Konobu V until she ascended to the Sadanobu geimei.
+- Konobu V (born 1946), daughter of Sadanobu IV, worked as Konobu V until she ascended to the Sadanobu geimei in 2003.